 with Pastry Chef Laurel Roberts Johnson

-Learn from the Queen of Tarts how to prepare and roll out dough for delicious peach tarts using the right recipe and technique.
-We’ll prepare and bake tarts using Scott Farm Orchard’s fresh peaches.
+Learn from the Queen of Tarts how to prepare and roll out dough for delicious peach galettes using just the right recipe and technique.
+We’ll prepare and bake this rustic free-form tart using Scott Farm Orchard’s fresh peaches.

 The $50 price of this workshop includes the tart you bake, another batch of dough, and a take-home tote of peaches.